 This certainly happened to me.
 Before my drinking took off, my anxiety was bad but I never had panic attacks.
 It was only when I was drinking regularly to self-medicate, that the panic attacks started.

 In terms of drinking to relieve depression, we’ve already covered anhedonia.
 Another way that alcohol makes depression worse is by depleting serotonin which is a key neurotransmitter when it comes to stabilising our mood, feelings of well-being, and happiness.

 4. Mental health issues make us more susceptible to developing a drinking problem

 Research tells us that having an existing mental health issue makes us more likely to self-medicate it with alcohol.
 This is dangerous because changes in brain activity caused by poor mental health actually make us more vulnerable to using alcohol problematically.
 The changes in brain activity enhance alcohol’s rewarding effects, reduce awareness of its negative effects, and temporarily alleviate the unpleasant symptoms of the mental health issue.
-A perfect combination of effects that predispose us to becoming addicted to alcohol.
+A perfect combination of effects that predispose us to becoming reliant on alcohol and using it problematically.